 For Friends of the Phonograph, the star of the show is this Edison Record.
 Frank Walker grabbed this Edison Record container before he and Casey escaped from Frank's house which was under attack by animatronic assassins.

-Factola 2: The Edison Record cylinder container shown in the movie used Edison's Gold-Moulding process and based on its label was produced no earlier than July 1905).
+Factola 2: The Edison Record cylinder container shown in the movie was made post-September 1905.
 (2)

 After their escape from Frank's house, Frank, Casey and Athena used a teleportation device to go to Paris and the Eiffel Tower.

 Upon their arrival and entry into Gustave Eiffel's secret apartment atop the Eiffel Tower, Casey sees four wax figures in the room.
 Frank explains that these are Gustave Eiffel, Jules Verne, Nikola Tesla, and Thomas Edison and that they created a secret society, Plus Ultra.

 Frank then provides some background for Casey noting that the French hated the Eiffel Tower when Eiffel first unveiled it for the Paris World's Fair:

 "They thought it was an eyesore.
 Eiffel didn't care.
 It wasn't meant to be a monument."
 "Eiffel, Jules Verne, Tesla, and Mr. Edison" created a secret society, Plus Ultra.
 "Tesla designed the tower as an antenna to observe every kind of frequency in the universe.
 Subspace, transdimensional, you name it...And they found exactly what they were looking for."

 Frank: "There were always rumors of a secret entrance for a floor kept just for themselves...A one way ticket in case of emergency."